udelcodes/udelcodes.github.io/LTC/day2.md

 ![techwomen](https://images.unsplash.com/photo-1573496773905-f5b17e717f05?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1000&q=60)

-Today we're going to learn a <b>bit</b> about logic!
-We use logic all the time, even if you don't realize it.

 Play with the following codepen!
 By the end of the day, you'll be able to build your very own!
 But first we need to learn some basics
 <p class="codepen" data-height="500" data-theme-id="light" data-default-tab="result" data-user="mariavanv" data-slug-hash="pogyyQa" style="height: 500px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Little Alchemy Engine Example">